-The Mountain Beaver is not a mountain version of the Beaver who makes dams.
-They are different animals.
-Mountain Beavers are stocky burrowing mammals typically between 10 and 18 inches long and weighing from 1 to 3 pounds.
-Their fur is dark brown and they have rounded heads with small beady eyes and small ears.
-Their legs are short but strong and they have long, strong claws for digging on the front feet.
+Mountain Beavers are stocky burrowing mammals typically between 10 and 18 inches long and weighing from one to three pounds.
+Their fur is dark brown, they have very short tails and rounded heads with small beady eyes and small ears.
+Their legs are short but strong and they have long, strong claws on their front feet for digging.

-Female Mountain Beavers begin breeding at 2 years old.
-Mating takes place in late winter and 3-5 young are born in the spring.
-The young stay with their mother throughout the summer but by autumn they are weaned and set off to establish their own burrows/territories.
+Female Mountain Beavers begin breeding at two years old.
+Mating takes place in late winter and three to five young are born in the spring.
+The young stay with their mother throughout the summer, but by autumn they are weaned and set off to establish their own burrows and territories.

 If you live near a moist, forested slope or ravine in Western Washington, there is a good chance that you have Mountain Beavers in your area.
 Most conflicts that arise between property owners and Mountain Beavers involve the animals burrowing in undesired areas or eating ornamental or garden plants.
 There are many ways to address conflicts with Mountain Beavers, but exclusion is the most effective way to mitigate the problem in most cases.